thomasswide/gb-electricity-imbalance-forecasting/README.md

 ## Results

-The strongest models achieved cross-validated ROC-AUC scores above 0.84.
+The random forest achieved the strongest cross-validated performance, with a mean CV ROC-AUC of 0.7664.
+On the held-out chronological test set, the winning model achieved 67.5% accuracy and a test AUC of 0.7367.
 Predictive performance improved through target refinement, lag construction, rolling features, and market-specific feature engineering.

 ## Key Takeaway